WVUClimbingClub/wvuclimbingclub.github.io/faq.md

 We do several events, such as instructional workshops to learn practical outdoor climbing skills, go on single-day and multi-day trips, and we have big trips during Fall Break and Spring Break to areas like the New and the Red!

+## Are you open to beginner climbers?

+Absolutely, we have many beginner climbers in the club!
+We have workshops to learn technical skills, and we are happy to teach during an outing.

 ## How do I sign up?

 Click the join button at the top right!
 You can fill out the member form and the WVUEngage page.